8.2 Unexpected Child Deaths

 The Designated Paediatrician for unexpected deaths in childhood is a separate role to the Designated Doctor for child protection but will not necessarily be filled by a different person.

-The Specialist Nurse, Child Death Reviews, in conjunction with the Designated Paediatrician for Child Deaths will be responsible for arranging a meeting of the Rapid Response Team in Surrey, in the event of an unexpected death.
+The Specialist Nurse, Child Death Reviews, in conjunction with the Designated Paediatrician for Child Deaths will be responsible for arranging a meeting of the joint agency team in Surrey, in the event of an unexpected death.
 Professionals involved before or after the unexpected death of a child should form a team to enquire into and evaluate the child’s death.
 Some roles may require an on call rota for responding to unexpected deaths in their area.
 The work of the team will be co-ordinated by the Specialist Nurse and the Child Death Review Coordinator in conjunction with the Designated Paediatrician responsible for child deaths.

 The team should work to a protocol which has been agreed with the local coronial service and their responsibilities include: